SmallJoker/OpenEdits/doc/DIRECTION.md

     * The return value is sent in an ACK-like packet when `pkt[1] != 0`
     * Useful for chat commands, bot programming and saner client communication
  * Private worlds
- * Achievements: death counter, timer
+ * Achievements: death counter, timer (Lua side)
- * Modding:
+ * Modding API (Lua)
-    * `on_trigger` server-side callbacks
+    * Events with more than 1 payload
+    * Per-player and per-world states (shared on join)
     * Player-specific gravity and speed modifiers
-    * Ensure correct client-side prediction
+    * Ensure correct client-side prediction by sanity checks (physics dependent tile)
-    * Preserve unknown blocks + data
     * Movable objects, e.g. for mobs.
+    * HUD API: Text, blocks, other items. (e.g. to show collectibles)
  * Moderator tools in the main menu
     * Event logger + "Inbox"
     * IP/user bans or mutes